huitema/rfc-eval/rfc-eval.md

 Published 2018-10-30
 ~~~
 The draft underwent very extensive copy editing, covering use of articles, turn of phrases, choice
 of vocabulary.
 The changes are enough to cause pagination differences.
-The ‚Äúdiff‚Äù tool marks pretty
+The ìdiffî tool marks pretty
 much every page as changed.
 Some diagrams see change in protocol elements like message names.

-The RFC was part of cluster with {{!RFC8455}}.
+The RFC was part of cluster with [@!RFC8455].

-Google Scholar shows 2 citations.
+Google Scholar shows 3 references.

-## RFC 8446
+## 8446
-The Transport Layer Security (TLS) Protocol Version 1.3 {{!RFC8446}}
+The Transport Layer Security (TLS) Protocol Version 1.3 [@!RFC8446]
 ~~~
 Proposed standard
 160 pages